-The empty Thousand Island dressing bottle was replenished, balance was restored and peace reigned once more in our homestead kingdom, with RancherMan happily munching on raw carrots.
+Then I just poured it into the empty Thousand Island dressing bottle.
+The salad dressing was replenished, balance was restored and peace reigned once more in our homestead kingdom, with RancherMan happily munching on raw carrots.

 Thousand Island Dressing

 Out of Thousand Island Dressing?
-No problem, this recipe only has THREE ingredients (although you can add minced onion, pressed garlic or minced pickles if you like.)
+No problem, this recipe only has THREE ingredients (although you can add minced onion, pressed garlic or other flavorings if you like.)
 Just stir the ingredients together & you're done!

 - 1/2 cup sweet pickle relish

 OPTIONAL INGREDIENT OPTION(S):